hipe/tmx/brazen/doc/issues/073-lipstick.md

-the floaty numbers we calculate are "continuous", but the pixels or character columns we render into are "discrete". to make floats fit into these discrete integer "slots", we round down. but consider if we wanted to render four segments that were each 25% width, in an expession area that is ten discrete units wide:
+the floaty numbers we calculate are "continuous", but the pixels or character columns we render into are "discrete". to make floats fit into these discrete integer "slots", we round down. but consider if we wanted to render four segments that were each 25% width in an exrpession area that is ten discrete units wide:

     |<--   ten slots (think of a slot as a pixel or column) -->|